Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 - Only 11% of Norwegian cookie banners are minimally compliant (CHI 2025, 254,148 websites).
 86% of Norwegian websites have compliance issues, and 81% fire non-essential cookies before consent.
 Norway has the lowest compliance of all Nordic countries.

-- Datatilsynet issued Norway's largest GDPR fine: NOK 65 million against Grindr, upheld through three court appeals (latest October 2025).
+- Datatilsynet issued Norway's largest GDPR fine: NOK 65 million against Grindr, upheld by the appeals board and two courts (most recently October 2025).
 In June 2025, six websites were sanctioned for tracking pixels on sensitive content, with a warning that 'future sanctions may be much stricter.'

 - The EU Digital Omnibus (proposed November 2025) would create an analytics consent exemption, but won't reach Norway until 2028+ due to the EEA adoption pipeline.
 Google Analytics wouldn't qualify anyway.
 Cookieless, first-party analytics already operate without consent under current Norwegian law.